 Sure.
-However, you should be aware that the some of Disney World resorts are sprawling.
+However, you should be aware that some of Disney World resorts are sprawling.
 For example, the rooms at the outer reaches of Disney’s Caribbean Beach Resort are nearly half a mile away from the food court.
 If you have access to a car, then you can get a hot breakfast wrapped up and quickly drive it to your family back in the room.
-If you’ll traveling on foot, this could be more challenging.
+If you’re traveling on foot, this could be more challenging.

 Can I cook breakfast in my room?

 You’re welcome to eat breakfast in your hotel room.
 Many people consume breakfast in their rooms as either a money-saving or convenience measure.
 Easy and quick breakfast items include cold cereal, granola bars, fruit, yogurt, juice, milk, peanut butter sandwiches, and the like.